maxjacobson/vim-fzf-coauthorship/README.md

 ```

 Now that you're in vim, just run `:Coauthorship` and hit enter to invoke the plugin.
+Thereafter you can interactively search for other co-authors, and select one or more with `<TAB>` key-presses.

 If you'd like to invoke it with `<C-g>` (control g), you can add this line to your vimrc: